Mayor Taylor has served as Mayor since November 2014, after serving three terms on Ann Arbor City Council.

-Professionally, Mayor Taylor is a corporate/commercial attorney.
-He is a partner in the Ann Arbor law firm of Hooper Hathaway, where his practice focuses on the representation of local and regional businesses, individuals, and non-profits.
+Professionally, Mayor Taylor is an attorney.
+He is a partner at the Ann Arbor law firm of Hooper Hathaway, where his practice focuses on estate planning and small business representation.

 Mayor Taylor has earned four degrees from the University of Michigan.
 During his years at the University of Michigan, Mayor Taylor served as Editor-in-Chief of the Michigan Law Review and as president of the Inter-Cooperative Council, a 550-member housing cooperative.

-Mayor Taylor has lived in Ann Arbor for 29 years.
+Mayor Taylor has lived in Ann Arbor for over 30 years.
 He is married to an Ann Arbor native, Eva Rosenwald.
-They have two children who attend Ann Arbor Public Schools.
+They have two college-age children.

 email: [email protected]